ZenHubIO/API/README.md

 Does not return any body in the response.

-- `200` if the issue was converted to epic successfully
+- `200` if the issue was converted to Epic successfully
-- `400` if the supplied issue is already an epic
+- `400` if the supplied issue is already an Epic

 ### Add or remove issues to Epic

-Bulk add or remove issues to an epic.
-The result returns which issue was added or removed from the epic.
+Bulk add or remove issues to an Epic.
+The result returns which issue was added or removed from the Epic.

 ##### Endpoint